-A dental crown, also known as a cap, restores a tooth’s shape, size, and strength.
-It fully encases the visible portion of your tooth or dental implant, returning your tooth to its natural beauty.
+Dental crowns, also known as a caps, restore a tooth’s shape, size, and strength.
+They fully encase the visible portion of your tooth or dental implant, returning your tooth to its natural beauty.

 Over time, teeth can become weak or severely worn down, leading to decay, cracking, and breaking.
 This can cause not only pain, but also embarrassment.
 We can restore your teeth to the right size, shape, and strength, alleviating your discomfort in the process with custom-made, natural-looking crowns.

 Dental crowns provide structural support for damaged or broken teeth while protecting them from further harm.
 Because of their versatility, dental crowns are among the most popular dental treatments at our La Mesa dental practice and at dental practices throughout the country.
 Unlike fillings which are applied directly into your mouth, crowns are custom-created and permanently placed onto your tooth.

 Dental crowns can be made out of a variety of materials, such as gold, porcelain, metal, zirconia or a combination of materials.
 The natural look of porcelain makes it the preferred material for most crowns.
 The process of creating and fitting a crown takes place over 1-2 visits.